-YMUN brings together almost 1,600 delegates from over 40 countries, connecting youth from around the world with Yale, New Haven, and each other.
+YMUN brings together more than 1,600 delegates from over 40 countries, connecting youth from around the world with Yale, New Haven, and each other.

 WHAT IS YMUN?

 Yale Model United Nations is a four-day international relations simulation for high school students held annually on Yale University’s campus in New Haven.
 At YMUN, delegates from all over the world interact with one another through debate and diplomacy to solve complex challenges facing the world today.
 Students take on the roles of UN representatives and members of other international bodies and national cabinets, and learn about the workings of international politics and problem solving.
 By engaging in topics concerning security, economic development, and social progress, delegates learn to navigate the complexities of international negotiation and teamwork, adopt new perspectives and develop comprehensive resolutions to pressing global issues.

 Building upon forty-three years of experience, YMUN XLIV strives to provide every delegate with a dynamic and enriching opportunity.
 Through our revamped procedure, unique and novel committees, emphasis on learning and Chair training, YMUN strives to reaffirm our commitment to education and leadership.
 It is this passion and care that make YMUN one of the premier conferences in the world.